luismeyer/node-mtmr/readme.md

 import { createParse } from "node-mtmr";

 const parse = createParse({
-  absoluteOutDir: "/Users/username/my-mtmr-config",
+  outDir: "./my-mtmr-config",
   loggingEnabled: true,
 });
 ```

-1. "absoluteOutDir" is the output path for the script and assets
+1. "outDir" is the output path for the script and assets.
+It's either relative to the cwd or absolute
 2. "loggingEnabled" configures the logging output

 ### Execute parse